Route 6 (Hong Kong)

 Route 6 (Chinese: 香港六號幹綫) is a partially open trunk route in Hong Kong, planned to be completed in its entirety in 2026.
 It is the newest trunk route to be numbered under the Strategic Route Number System.
-The section between Tseung Kwan O and Lam Tin consisting of the new Cross Bay Link and Tseung Kwan O–Lam Tin Tunnel opened to traffic on the 11th of December, 2022.
-This is the first and so far the only portion of Route 6 which is open.
-Its eastern terminus is at the Tseung Kwan O Interchange of the Cross Bay Link.
-Although not officially part of Route 6, the Cross Bay Link carries traffic further to its two eastern termini, one at Po Shun Road in Tseung Kwan O and the other at Wan O Road in LOHAS Park.
-The western terminus is the unfinished Lam Tin Interchange with the Eastern Harbour Crossing of Route 2 at Lam Tin.
+The section between Tseung Kwan O and Lam Tin consisting of the new Cross Bay Link and Tseung Kwan O–Lam Tin Tunnel opened to traffic on 11 December 2022, while the Yau Ma Tei Section of the Central Kowloon Bypass opened on 21 December 2025.
+Its western and eastern termini are at the intersection with Route 3 in West Kowloon and the Tseung Kwan O Interchange of the Cross Bay Link, respectively.
+Although not officially part of Route 6, the Cross Bay Link carries traffic further to its two eastern terminus, one at Po Shun Road in Tseung Kwan O and the other at Wan O Road in LOHAS Park.

-When completed, it will continue from its current terminus at the Lam Tin Interchange through new underground tunnels.
-First, it will continue in an unnamed submarine tunnel towards the Kai Tak Development Area, intersecting with Route 5 on the way.
-It will then burrow across Kowloon as part of a new set of underground tunnels forming the Central Kowloon Route till a planned interchange with Route 3 at the West Kowloon Highway near Yau Ma Tei.
-The section from the planned Western terminus from Yau Ma Tei to Kowloon Bay is expected to commence operations on 21 December 2025, and the Kowloon Bay section including Trunk Road T2 and Cha Kwo Ling tunnel is expected to open sometime in mid-2026.
+When completed, it will continue from the Lam Tin Interchange through a new unnamed submarine tunnel towards the Kai Tak Development Area, intersecting with Route 5 and connecting with the Central Kowloon Bypass.
+The Kowloon Bay section of the Central Kowloon Bypass (Trunk Road T2 and Cha Kwo Ling tunnel) is expected to open sometime in mid-2026.
 It was marked as a high-priority trunk route in the Third Comprehensive Transport Study.

-The route, when completed, is expected to relieve the congestion problem in Kowloon, cutting the travel time between Yau Ma Tei and Kowloon Bay from 30 minutes to 5 minutes.
-It has already fulfilled its secondary purpose to serve as an alternative route for the existing Tseung Kwan O Tunnel.
+The route significantly relieves the congestion problem in Kowloon, cutting the travel time between Yau Ma Tei and Kowloon Bay from 30 minutes to 5 minutes., while also serving as an alternative route for the existing Tseung Kwan O Tunnel.